finkastwn/cypress-test/README.md

 # cypress-test
-Automation website and API test using cypress
+Automation website and API test using cypress yes

 # How to run your first test
 1. After clone, run pnpm install